jakeknigge/jakeknigge.github.io/blog/_posts/2018-02-11-idea-chaining.md

 h(x) = \log \left( \sum_{i = 1}^n \exp ( x_i ) \right).
 $$

-This function is convex---if you're suspicious, calculate its Hessian.
-With this fact, we're nearly done.
-The functions appearing within the exponentials are convex and affine.
+This function is convex---if you're suspicious, calculate its Hessian and convince yourself.
+With this single fact, we're nearly done because the functions appearing within the exponentials are convex and affine.
 Then we use that log-sum-exp is convex and we're done.

-Here are the DCP rules we used:
+**Tips and tricks.** Here are the DCP rules we used:

 * an increasing convex function of a convex function is convex; and
 * a sum of convex functions is convex.